whipowill/quake-dir/README.md

 ## Maps

-This is a list I'm trying to compile of the "best" multiplayer maps.
+I'm trying to compile a list of the "best" multiplayer maps.
+The goal is to have a map rotation where every single map makes you say, "oh yeah I love this map!"
+Open a support ticket if you think I missed one!

 Of the maps that come preloaded w/ the game: